AloneBoy85/my-daily-commits/README.md

 Day 12 - Today is day 12 of the challenge and thank God I didn't miss it today.
 The secret to success in anything is persistence.
 Thank God.
 Day 13 - Today is the 13th day of the beginning of this process and so far I have maintained the continuity I like.
 Thank God.
 Day 14 - This is day 14,Nothing to say,just blob blob blob.
+Day 15 - Today is day 15 of the routine I started.
+I feel like the path I'm on is getting smoother and the difficulty I'm having now isn't as difficult as the first few days.
+ی